tiepdotme/serenade-wind/_posts/2020-03-29-project-slocum-part-4.md

 There goes our outing to the nearby gastropub, [The Tipsy Boar](http://www.thetipsyboar.com/ "Tipsy Boar").

 {% assign pwimg="sonder-circ-rooftop" %}
 {% assign pwcaption="Rooftop of Sonder The Circ.
-Photo courtesy of Sonder." %}
+Photo by Sonder." %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}